rtdaniella/m2_enedis/README.md

  2. **DPE Label Prediction Model**:

-  Build a model to predict the DPE label of a building (A, B, C, D, E or F.) based on its characteristics.
+  Build a model to predict the DPE label of a building (A, B, C, D, E or F) based on its characteristics.

  3. **Energy Consumption Prediction Model**: